Break the Cycle of Poor Physician Documentation

 |It has become clear that physicians are caught in a cycle of poor documentation because that is what they are taught by their peers.
 Coding professionals have an opportunity to bring it to an end by promoting and teaching a culture of proper medical record-keeping, which accurately captures the patient encounter with correct codes.|

-Example 2: More recently, I received a call from a family practice physician in charge of the residency program at a local hospital.
+Example 1: I received a call from a family practice physician in charge of the residency program at a local hospital.
 He wanted to know if I would come to the hospital to speak with his residents about documentation, coding, and administrative issues.

 Three Tips for Documentation Improvement